ManimalaC/sda-testing-1/README.md

 For this final exercise, you will make a major optimization for when multiple values are checked: you will _cache_ the `prime` array.
 To do this, you need to add `primeCache` as a field to `Sieve`, and initialize it as an empty array (whether you do it in a constructor or in-line is up to you).
-When `isPrime(number)` is called, you need to check if `primeCache.length <= number`.
+When `isPrime(number)` is called, you need to check if `primeCache.length <= number` (but first do the error checking as usual!).
 If it is, then the number is not an index of the `primeCache`, and you need to calculate a new array of the appropriate size.
 If `primeCache.length > number`, you may simply return `primeChache[number]`.
 Run your test suite afterwards to make sure nothing breaks!